bencolmer/nova-resource-hierarchy/README.md

 ### Page Title/Description

-You can customize the title of the page and set a description (optional).
+You can customize the title of the page and set a description.

 ```diff